IRTF-PEARG/draft-ip-address-privacy/draft-irtf-pearg-ip-address-privacy-considerations.md

 ## IP Privacy Protection and Law

 Various countries, in the last decade, have adopted, or updated, laws that aim at protecting citizens privacy, which includes IP addresses.
-Very often, these laws are actually part of bigger regulations aiming at protecting users' Personal Identifiable Information (PII) in a broad sense.
-{{table:laws}} provides a snapshot of relevant existing regulations.
+Very often, these laws are actually part of larger regulatory frameworks aimed at protecting users' Personal Identifiable Information (PII) in a broad sense. {{table:laws}} provides a snapshot of relevant existing regulations.

 |Country|Law|IP Address is PII|General type of Consent|
 |-------|---|----------|-------|